 2. Make sure that you share detailed product descriptions

-Not only the place information but also product descriptions will be needed before the engineering project can start; otherwise the machinery and the plant layout may not be optimized for your production needs.
+Not only the place information but also product descriptions will be needed before the engineering project can start.
+Without them, the machinery and the plant layout may not be optimized for your production needs.
 The descriptions should tell what kind of precast elements – hollow-core, walls, piles, pillars – you will be producing, with their measurements and details, shapes, openings, recesses and ducts, and possibly insulation thicknesses or cross sections and lengths.

 3. Set up a professional project team

-Even if the plant supplier such as Elematic has a professional project organization and a dedicated project manager, you will also need your own project manager – preferably an experienced one – to handle the whole project, including communication and co-operation with the production line supplier as well as all matters outside of those directly related to the production line and machinery.
-To keep the project in schedule and avoid mistakes in the implementation process, a skilled team – engineers, mechanics, welders, electricians, etc. – with enough manpower is also a must-have.
+Even if the plant supplier such as Elematic has a professional project organization and a dedicated project manager, you will also need your own project manager.
+The project manager should have extensive experience as they have a key role in the successful completion of the project.
+They handle the whole project, including communication and co-operation with the production line supplier and also with all other related parties.
+To keep the project in schedule and avoid mistakes in the implementation, a skilled team – engineers, mechanics, welders, electricians, etc. – with enough manpower is also a must-have.
 Do not forget to arrange proper tools and equipment, for example a tachymeter, to the site.
-The project manager and at least some of the team members should have good command of the English language.
+Your project manager and at least some of the team members must have good command of the English language.

 4. Make sure that the infrastructure for the production lines is on schedule

-Precast production line installation cannot begin before the building and, in particular, the floor and ground structures are finished.
-Furthermore, before the test runs can start, the plant site will need to have proper, continuous feed for electricity, water and compressed air.
-Waste water handling, sewerage and lighting in the factory premises are also needed.
+Precast production line installation cannot begin before the building and, in particular, its floor and ground structures are finished.
+Furthermore, before the test runs can start, the plant site will need to have a proper, continuous feed for electricity, water and compressed air.
+Waste water handling, sewerage and lighting in the premises are also needed.

 5. Ensure that you have personnel and all raw materials available for commissioning

-At the time of the factory start-up, you should have the plant personnel in place so that they can learn in practice how to run the factory.
-It is also highly recommended to take separate machine and plant training courses as they will greatly help the personnel in their daily routines and make sure that minor mistakes do not stop the whole production later on.
-In addition to the personnel, you will also need to have all raw materials for the concrete mix available as otherwise it will be impossible to make any proper test runs nor start the actual production.
+At the time of the factory start-up, you should have the plant personnel in place.
+This way they can learn in practice how to run the factory.
+We also highly recommend to take separate machine and plant training courses.
+They will greatly help the personnel in their daily routines and make sure that minor mistakes do not stop the whole production later on.
+In addition to the personnel, you will also need to have all raw materials for the concrete mix available.
+Otherwise it will be impossible to make any proper test runs nor start the actual production.